Programme overview

 - You’ll develop an advanced understanding of what's considered best practice in a clinical environment, and the ethical and welfare implications of veterinary care

-- You’ll have lots of opportunities to conduct exciting and cutting-edge research, including a collaborative research project in an area of your interest
+- You'll have opportunities to conduct a supported and collaborative research project in an area of your interest

 - You’ll learn from experienced lecturers who are knowledgeable in veterinary medicine /science, animal health and welfare, microbiology, genetics, and animal behaviour